Team-1280-Training/Unit-2/README.md

 - Logical operators (`&&` `||` `!`) perform logic on booleans, result in another boolean
 - String concatenation (`+`) combines strings and other values into a string
 - Operator precedence order, highest first, is: parentheses `()`, arithmetic (PEMDAS), comparison, logical, assignment
+- Formatting improves readability, and a formatter can be used to automatically handle styling

 > **Tip:** There's no need to try to memorize rules or syntax, it's not like school and there are no formal 'quizzes'. \
 > Most programmers also don't feel the need to take notes. \